maul-esel/rapanui/doc/non_functional_properties.md

 **All gradle commands should be run from within `src/`!**

-#### Setup

-After cloning the repository, you first have to build the eclipse files with `./gradlew eclipse`.
-This is also required for building the projects (an eclipse installation is not required).

 #### Build

 To build the projects, simply run `./gradlew build`, or to do a clean build, `./gradlew clean build`.
 The entire application can also be packaged into a so-called "fat jar" that contains all necessary dependencies by running `./gradlew shadowJar`. `./gradlew javadoc` generates the javadoc documentation and places it in the `build/docs/javadoc` subfolder of each project.